Stones on DECCA

 This bag was taken into use a bit later than version no 7.
 I have a few bags with the following patent text: “UK patent application No 43212/68” .
 The bags do also have the standard patent number 800513 on them.
 Most of the bags are dated but bags with the date missing are also rather common.
-Earliest date code in my collection on stereo bag: 6-70 / Latest date code in my collection: 9-71.
+Earliest date code in my collection on stereo bag: 6-70 and latest 10-71 / Latest date coded mono bag I heard about is from 1974.
 The Mono bag pictured here has a date code of 12-72.

 Innerbag No 9